Virus surge fears, UK leader's quarantine, mar 'Freedom Day'

 In a reminder of how volatile the situation is, the prime minister was spending "Freedom Day" in quarantine.
 Johnson and Treasury chief Rishi Sunak are both self-isolating for 10 days after contact with Health Secretary Sajid Javid, who tested positive for COVID-19 on Saturday.

-Johnson initially said he would take daily tests instead of self-isolating -- an option not offered to most people -- but U-turned amid widespread public outrage.
+Johnson initially said he would take daily tests instead of self-isolating — an option not offered to most people — but U-turned amid public outrage.

 The prime minister is among hundreds of thousands of Britons who have been told to quarantine because they have been near someone who tested positive.
 The situation is causing staff shortages for businesses including restaurants, car manufacturers and public transport.